xunne899/tgc-ajax/hands-on.md

 should replace the original quote.

 # Q7 - Simple list
-The URL `http://dummy.restapiexample.com/api/v1/employees` will return a list of employees as JSON objects.
-Write code such that when a button is pressed,  axios will load from the url `http://dummy.restapiexample.com/api/v1/employees` and present the name, age and salary of each employee in a list.
-See the sample output in `index.html`
+The URL `https://anapioficeandfire.com/api/books/` will return a list of books as JSON objects.
+Write code such that when a button is pressed,  axios will load from the url `https://anapioficeandfire.com/api/books/` and present the name and number of pages for each book.

 # Q8 - Random users